dmonkoff/HRC-TUNI/README.md

 ## Required hardware
 In order to replicate the research work the following hardware are required:
-- UR5 from Universal Robot family
+- UR5 from Universal Robot family (tested on CB3 and UR software 3.5.4)
 - Standard 3LCD projector
 - Flat worktable
 - Hololens